atextor/OGIT-wiki/Using-the-Ontology.md

 * suitable data is already there (i.e. the queries can return a non-empty set)
 * the access policies allow the user to read/query the data

+First we start with same basic examples in more depth:

 ### Simple Use case A: basic attribute search

 #### Problem description